awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-compilation-preparing-model.md

 # Save your model.
 The following code saves it with the .pth file extension
 model_trace.save('model.pth')

 # Save as a compressed tar file
+import tarfile
 with tarfile.open('model.tar.gz', 'w:gz') as f:
     f.add('model.pth')
 f.close()